 One of the passages I enjoyed writing the most in my book was a baptism scene:

 The spring rains had been abundant, offering a place for me to die to myself and be raised up alive in Christ.

 I am a baptism junkie.
 There is no act on this earth more beautiful to me than a baptism—watching a life submitted to the Lord let go of self as the waters close over them.
 It demonstrates an obedience to God that is rooted deeply in the heart and the joyful tears always come.

 Baptism is obedience in the raw; vulnerability, trust and boldness in the letting go

-There are pictures in this post of our kids’ baptisms, my mom’s, dad’s, stepmom’s, college best friend, niece and My Man’s childhood best friend—all of them miracles.
+There are pictures in this post of our kids’ baptisms, my mom’s, dad’s, stepmom’s, college best friend, niece and my husband’s childhood best friend—all of them miracles.
 The people doing the baptisms are pastors, a grandpa, dad, childhood friend and a godly mentor.

-The first complete submersion baptism I witnessed, where I felt the Holy Spirit’s presence, was of my college best friend.
-We were still in college at the time, but it was before I went to that church camp where God got my attention.
-To see her go under the water and then rise up with hope for her future was breathtaking.
+The first complete submersion baptism I witnessed, where I felt the Holy Spirit’s presence, was of my college best friend–watching her go under the water and then rise up with hope for her future was breathtaking.

 Step into the water, sink to the end of yourself and find hope in the rising.
 There is hope in the resurrection and the life

 A miraculous mystery made simple